MWRuszczycky/swatches/README.md

 1. Some functions still need commenting.
 2. Add option to change the number of matches displayed rather than the default 10.
+3. See if there is a better way to handle or warn about user-defined colors resulting in incorrect hexcodes.